 IoT systems are one the most energy-prone fields of computer engineering because many of such systems are designed to run for long intervals without being connected to the power grid.
 The framework for energy aware programming is extendable to IoT system as well because the paradigm only requires the ability of inserting resources requirement meta-data into the application software.

-inyearly also ats,,
+3C Publication Plan

+We intend to publish in the top journals and conferences based on the JuFo listings, and we will select publication venues that use some form of open access model, most likely green open access.
+To this end a yearly lump sum is included to cover the publication fees.
+Further, we also plan to be visible at industrial events and fares to both demonstrate, and get feedback on, our research work.
+The publication rate with regard to the project is approximately 3-4 high-quality peer-reviewed publications per year.

 4 Research Methods and Material, Support from Research Environment